jon49/child-spaced-repetition/README.md

 With these routes, if someone navigates to `www.example.com`, the `home.php` controller will take the request.
 Likewise if the user visits `www.example.com/users`, the `list.php` controller will take the request.

+> Note that in order for the router to take effect, we cannot have a real file located at the path that we expect the router to control.
+For instance we cannot have a real file at `/users`.
+When there is a conflict between having a real file exist and having a router path, the real file will load and not the router.

 ## Controllers
-Controllers are the end-points for your application to communicate with clients (for all page requests including AJAX requests).
+Controllers are the end-points for your application's HTTP requests.
+Even though most HTTP requests will go through the Router, the Router only serves to point to the correct Controller.
 Your controllers will be located under `/app/controllers`.
-This file exemplifies the general code for most of your controllers:
+This file shows how a basic controller works:

 ```php
 <?php